Great news! James the Chimney Sweep is available to work in the Tonbridge, Kent, TN9 area, remember I can help you with

-Transport routes to-and-from Tonbridge and other areas of Kent provide access for businesses in the town.
+Excellent transport routes to-and-from Tonbridge and other areas of Kent provide access for businesses in the town.
 That has a roll-on effect in terms of boosting the local economy.
-It’s also great for commuters who are able to access London, Ashford, Hastings and other towns for work: Royal Tunbridge Wells, Sevenoaks, Southborough, Maidstone as well as further afield such as London for work.
-Tonbridge Railway Station caters for 4.1 million passengers per year, which makes it one of the busiest railway stations in the county of Kent.
+It’s also helpful for commuters who are able to live in Tonbridge but can then access other Kentish towns for work: Royal Tunbridge Wells, Sevenoaks, Southborough, Maidstone as well as further afield such as London for work.
+Tonbridge Railway Station sees an impressive 4.1 million passengers per year, which makes it one of the busiest railway stations in the county of Kent.
 Commuters who drive for work can use the A26 Maidstone to Brighton road, or A21 Hastings to London route.
 Both provide access for business and leisure for residents and visitors alike.
-The M25 motorway is nearby too for travelling further afield.
-Bus links are provided by Arriva Southern Counties throughout the area of Tonbridge.
+The M25 motorway is close-by for those wanting to travel even further.
+Bus services are served by Arriva Southern Counties throughout the area of Tonbridge.

-Tonbridge played an important role in the Medieval period.
-It had strategic importance in the local areas of the county of Kent, with the construction of robust defence works, such as an outer bailey.
-The historic heart of the town still shows evidence of the Medieval past with buildings from the 15th century, and none more so than Port Reeves in East Street is a particularly excellent model of the period.
-Other aspects of Tonbridge also hint at its Medieval past with Tonbridge School dating from 1552, set up to educate young farmers and gentry.
-Protestant martyrs of the Medieval period are also noted to have met their fate in Tonbridge, most famous of tem arguably Joan Beach, Margery Polley and James Tutty, who were all burned at the stake in the 1550s.
-There is a green in Pembury, which contains a memroial to Margery Polley, which is well worth a visit.
+Tonbridge played a crucial role in the Medieval era.
+It had strategic importance in the local areas of the county of Kent, with the construction of robust defence works, such as an impressive outer bailey.
+The historic heart of the town still shows evidence of the colourful Medieval past with buildings which hail from the 15th century.
+Port Reeves in East Street is a particularly excellent model of the period.
+Other aspects of Tonbridge also hint at its Medieval days with Tonbridge School dating from 1552, set up to educate young farmers and gentry.
+Protestant martyrs during the same historical age are recorded to have met their fate in Tonbridge.
+The most famous of them is arguably Joan Beach, Margery Polley and James Tutty, who were all burned at the stake in the 1550s.
+There is a green in Pembury, which contains a poignant memorial to Margery Polley, which is well worth a visit.

 Looking for a chimney sweep in Tonbridge?